MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

         print("Woof!")
 ```

 This will work if all dogs were named Spot, but this obviously isn't the case.
 If I had a second dog that I wanted to name `Annie` I would have to change the class definition every time I instantiated another dog.
-This kind of thing is possible, but will inspire in you and your coworkers headaches and sadness.
+This kind of thing is possible, but will inspire in you and your coworkers headaches and sadness down the road.

 We'll need another tool to accomplish this task.

 ### Constructors
 Many languages give you the ability to specify your own method for instantiating a class as an object in memory.
 This special method is called a **constructor** because it constructs your object in memory.
 Specifying a constructor allows us to initialize our object with unique values at creation.

 The variable `name` above is defined in the class and shared by all objects instantiated by this class.
 This type of variable is called a **class variable** and it has some special features that may be surprising.
 Using a class variable to save a name is not the way we should approach this problem however.
-We have another options available to us.

-We can use the python method `__init__` to set any initial values at the time your object is created in memory.
+We should use the python method `__init__` to set any initial values at the time our object is created in memory.
 All this does is allow you to specify any initial setup steps involved when Python creates your object.

 This is how to add a constructor to your class.